ibrahimatay/CKAD-Exercises/exercise-4/README.md

 Anytime a team needs to run a container on Kubernetes they will need to define a pod within which to run the container.

 - Create a YAML formatted pod manifest pod.yml to create a pod named app1 that runs a container named app1cont using image ifccncf/arg-output with these command line arguments: -lines 56 -F
-- Create the pod with the kubect1 command using the YAML file created in the previous step
+- Create the pod with the `kubectl` command using the YAML file created in the previous step
-- When the pod is running display summary data about the pod in JSON format using the kubect1 command and redirect the output to a file named out1.json
+- When the pod is running display summary data about the pod in JSON format using the `kubectl` command and redirect the output to a file named out1.json
 - All of the files you need to work with have been created, empty, for your convenience

 # Solution